daveand/ReactorCharts/README.md

 # ReactorCharts
-Data visualization charts by Javascript and CSS
+Data visualization charts in Javascript and CSS

+## Get started